maartensukel/video-to-traffic-flow-information/README.md

-# [Catchy project name]: [Descriptive subtitle]

-Something about urbanization and usecase here.
+# Video to traffic flow information

+This code allows turning video data into information about traffic flows using object detection and object tracking.

+Cities around the world are becoming more crowded, gathering information about traffic flows allows monitoring of crowdedness in areas.
+The goal of this project is to do this transparent and privacy-friendly.

+* Privacy-friendly: The code turns the video data into anonymous information about movement in the area.

+* Transparent: Because the code and model are opensource the use of this technology is transparent.

+* Traffic flow insights: A low budget method of monitoring traffic in a specific area by using only a camera.

+Examples of use cases are monitoring the number of boats in the canals and detecting how many pedestrians/trucks/cars enter or leave a specific area.

-> TODO: Add gif or picture of video with bounding boxes
+> TODO: Add gif or picture of video with bounding boxes of boat, next to an animation of the drawn paths

 ![](assets/small_paths.png)